RakeshPerani/NYC-Guide/README.md

 # <div align="center">New York City Guide</div>
 ## <div align="center">JTC App Project 2</div>
 ***
-New York City Guide is a travel website built within Django, a Python web framework, that displays static content from the five NYC burroughs and various tourist activities and venues people can see and/or do if they visit the Big Apple.
+New York City Guide is a travel website built within Django, a Python web framework, and Bootstrap, a CSS Framework, that displays static content from the five NYC burroughs and various tourist activities and venues people can see and/or do if they visit the Big Apple.
 ***

 ### Table of Contents